postman721/XClock/README.md

 Windows and others: Install Oracle´s Java JRE.

-To build the project yourself install Linux.
+To build the project yourself install Netbeans.
 Netbeans should be available in most current distributions.

 Run program with: java -jar something.jar